LAB02-Research/HASS.Agent-Notifier/README.md

   icon: mdi:bell
 ```

-Optionally change `hass.local` to the mDNS/IP of you Home Assistant instance, and change `garden` to the name of your camera - or use another variable as provided in the linked issue.
+Optionally change `hass.local` to the mDNS/IP of your Home Assistant instance, and change `garden` to the name of your camera - or use another variable as provided in the linked issue.

 #### Script GUI examples